-- If the case involves gender based harassment or discrimination, which includes cases of sexual misconduct, the College will use a dual investigator model for reviewing the complaint.
+- Cases that involve claims of gender based harassment or discrimination, which includes cases of sexual misconduct, will be referred to the Title IX Coordinator.
+For such cases the College will use a dual investigator model for reviewing the complaint.
 This process is outlined in greater depth in MICA's Equal Opportunity, Harassment, and Nondiscrimination policy.
 The findings of the investigators will be presented to the Title IX Coordinator, Deputy Title IX Coordinator, or designee.

-If the Student Disciplinary Hearing Board is used (#2 above), the Board will report to the Vice-President for Student Affairs its findings on responsibility and a recommendation on sanctioning if necessary.
+The Student Disciplinary Hearing Board reports to the Vice-President for Student Affairs its findings on responsibility and recommendations on sanctioning if necessary.
 These recommendations can include any sanctions from the above list as well as suspension or dismissal from MICA.
 The Board will have a goal of completing its review within twenty (20) working days of the date on which it receives the complaint.
 If it is determined that the Board cannot complete its review within this time frame, the person making the complaint and the accused will be notified in writing of the expected time frame for completion, as well as the reasons for the delay.
 The findings and recommendation will be shared with the student, and the student will have no less than three (3) business days to comment on the findings and recommendation.
-The comment period will, in essence, serve as the student’s chance to provide any information related to an appeal.
+The comment period will, in essence, serve as the student's chance to provide any information related to an appeal.
 After reviewing the facts of the case, the findings, the recommended sanction, and any comments from the student, the Vice President of Student Affairs will make a final decision on sanctioning.

 If so desired, it is appropriate for a student involved in the conduct process to bring an advisor who can offer support.
-The advisor must be a member of the College community, and the College does not permit legal counsel to attend disciplinary meetings.
-The one exception to this is for cases involving sexual misconduct.
-In those cases, a student may bring anyone they desire to act in the role of an advisor.
-The student involved is responsible for presenting his or her own information, and therefore advisors are not permitted to speak or to participate directly in any disciplinary conference or hearing.
+The advisor must be a member of the College community, and the College does not permit legal counsel to attend disciplinary meetings except for cases related to sexual misconduct (see MICA's Equal Opportunity, Harassment, and Nondiscrimination policy) .
+The student involved is responsible for presenting their own information, and therefore advisors are not permitted to speak or to participate directly in any disciplinary conference or hearing.

 Any student who may need an accommodation based on the potential impact of a disability should contact the Learning Resource Center at 410-225-2416, in Bunting 458, to establish eligibility and coordinate reasonable accommodations.
 For more information, please refer to the Learning Resource Center.
 The College has no legal obligation to provide accommodations until the student has established eligibility with the LRC.